 Saving for retirement

-The funds within a LIRA are locked-in until you’ve reached the minimum age prescribed by pension law.
+The funds within a LIRA are locked-in until you’ve reached the minimum age depending on the legislation of your jurisdiction.
 This means you can’t dip into your savings early.
 This allows you to keep more of your money for your retirement years.

 Customize your portfolio